eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 ![Capacity Example](./resources/business-process_capacity-types_example_legend.svg)

-Figure: *Visualizing Capacity and Demand*
+Figure: *Visualizing Capacity and Demand in a case of bottleneck*

 Imbalance is detected in Week19 to Week21: Demand exceeds Maximum Capacity.
 Supplier and Customer collaborate and validate an action plan, e.g. consisting in increasing production capacity from Week19 to Week21